permaweb/ao-profile/README.md

 # @permaweb/aoprofile

-This SDK provides a set of libraries to interact with profile processes on AO.
+This SDK provides a set of functions to interact with profile processes on AO.
 Profiles are a digital representation of entities, such as users, organizations, or channels.
 These processes include specific metadata that describes the entity and can be associated with various digital assets and collections.
 Profiles are created, updated, and fetched using the following functions.

 ## Prerequisites